 The rape of our children’s minds.

 In reality, Thatcher was adopting Reagan’s model.
 The decline of the coalmines was a necessity of capitalism, and those who were no longer of use to that model would have to swallow it.
-While Reagan’s War on Drugs whipped a generation into shape across the pond, the U.K. would turn to the deregulated video market for a society unwilling to bend to the whims of a tenuous democracy, plunging parents into the kind of moral panic that can change the course of history.
+While Reagan’s War on Drugs whipped a generation into shape across the pond, the U.K. would turn to the deregulated video market for a society unwilling to bend to the whims of a tenuous democracy, plunging parents into the kind of moral panic that can alter the course of history.

-‘Video Nasty’ is a generic term, but of the 72 films banned following the Video Recordings Act of 1984, it applies to movies which contain elements of slashing, mutilation, rape, exploitation, cannibalism or ‘real’ acts of murder ― poruductions that would become known in the industry as ‘snuff’.
+‘Video Nasty’ is a generic term, but of the 72 films banned following the Video Recordings Act of 1984, it applies to movies which contain elements of slashing, mutilation, rape, exploitation, cannibalism or ‘real’ acts of murder ― productions that would become known in the industry as ‘snuff’.
 Although less extreme in their depictions of those elements, earlier movies would have a part to play in the genesis of their contemporaries.
-Here are just a few of them.
+Here are just a few of them:

 Peeping Tom (1960)

-The term ‘Video Nasty’ is perhaps most closely associated with the slasher movie.
+The ‘Video Nasty’ is perhaps most closely associated with the slasher movie.
 The sub-genre would come to prominence in the early 1980’s, but the technical seeds were sown long before.
 Many credit Michael Powell’s infamous Peeping Tom (1960) as the slasher’s earliest influence.
 Released in the same year as Hitchcock’s Psycho, the movie would introduce horror fans to the POV killer, a motif that would become the hallmark of its contemporaries.

 Peeping Tom’s lurid depiction of sexually motivated murder did not sit well with critics, and although the movie has since been reconsidered as a seminal classic, the verbal backlash it inspired at the turn of the 1960’s would have a colossal impact on Powell’s U.K. career, one that would see him ostracised from the filmmaking community.
 In the first instance of slasher-related censorship, the Italian Committee for Theatrical Review rated the movie VM16: not suitable for persons under 16 years of age.